Pietro-PPC/Prog1/README.md

-# SPACE INVADERS
+# Space Invaders

 This is the space invaders game.
-It was the final project of one of the subjects of the computer science course.
 It was developed using C and linked lists.

 ## Compiling and running